mollydesjardin/taiyo-corpus-tools/readme.md

 # Taiyō Corpus Tools
-_last updated 27 September, 2022_
+_last updated 1 January, 2023_

 ## Intro
 Taiyō Corpus Tools is a set of short Python scripts that preprocesses Japanese-language text from [NINJAL's Taiyō 太陽 magazine corpus](https://ccd.ninjal.ac.jp/cmj/taiyou/index.html) for use with common analysis software.
-Run the three scripts in order:
+Run the three scripts in order, optionally stopping at the step that produces what you need as output:

 * 1-convert_shiftjis_utf8.py -- convert NINJAL's Shift-JIS-encoded, XML files of monthly magazine issues to UTF-8 with ASCII XML tags/attributes